Talks for School Staff & Those Who Work With Young People - 2026

 For talks aimed at school staff, and others who work with young people, Paul offers a range of topics to select from.
 These are most often delivered as part of a whole school community program, but can be tailored and delivered in other contexts.

-School-based young people and alcohol and other drugs: Hot topics 2025
+School-based young people and alcohol and other drugs: Hot topics and current trends 2026

 Using the most current data, this presentation will provide information on young people and their use of alcohol and other drugs.
-A number of ‘hot topics’ such as vaping, nicotine pouches, drink spiking, nitazenes, and the resurgence of psychedelics will be discussed.
+A number of ‘hot topics’ such as ketamine, cocaine and the resurgence of psychedelics will be discussed.
+An overview of current trends in alcohol use and cannabis will be presented.
 In addition, the school’s role in providing age-appropriate drug education and the important part teachers play in building resilient young people will be examined.

 What’s happening with vaping?
-What are schools seeing and what’s next?
+How have things changed and what’s next?

 In recent years, vaping (the use of electronic cigarettes, e-cigarettes or ‘vapes’) has become a growing issue for many schools across the country.
-Anecdotal evidence suggests that the number of students choosing to vape is declining, with far fewer being caught using the devices at school.
-At the same time other nicotine products, such as Snus or Zyn, now appear to be being used by young people.
+Research suggests that the number of students choosing to vape is declining, with far fewer being caught using the devices at school.
+At the same time other nicotine products, including pouches, now appear to be being used by young people.
 The session will also discuss the importance of a whole school approach involving clear policies, best practice AOD education and accurate and up-to-date information disseminated across the school community.

 Relevant Links